yinyanfr/comic-dl/README.md

 ## :star2: Features

+- Very low memory usage
 - CLI tools
-- Supports multiple sites (More on the road).
+- Supports multiple sites (More on the road)
+- Supports shorthand URLs
 - Download as ZIP/CBZ, or just a folder of pictures
 - Downloading progress watch
 - Detects downloaded chapters